 He is a member of Common Core of European Law (Trento) Project Working Group on Property and Security Rights in Immovable Property.

 Dr. Akseli is a member of the Chartered Institute of Arbitrators and a number of international arbitration groups.
 He is an elected member of the International Academy of Comparative Law and the International Academy of Commercial and Consumer Law.
 He was co-convenor of Banking and Finance Law subject section of the Society of Legal Scholars.
 He is also a Fellow of the Higher Education Academy.
-He is a member of the editorial board of British Journal of Interdisciplinary Studies.

 Dr. Akseli was a Visiting Fellow at the Institute of Advanced Legal Studies, University of London from 2013 to 2014, and at New York University Law School Centre for Transnational Litigation, Arbitration and Commercial Law in 2017.

 - Corporate Law/Commercial Law

 - Secured Transactions